Mkohm/Pirka/README.md

 - When is my next due date?
 - What’s my next event?
 - Where and when is my next lecture?
-- Can you give me this weeks schedule?
+- What is the schedule this week
 - Can you give me next weeks assignments?
 - Can you give me next weeks events?
 - Can you give me this weeks assignments?